dfki-ric/pytransform3d/doc/source/camera.rst

 ======

-When we know the 3D position of a point in the world we can easily compute where we would see it in a camera image.
+When we know the 3D position of a point in the world we can easily compute where we would see it in a camera image with the pinhole camera model.
 However, we have to know some parameters of the camera:

 * camera pose
 * focal length :math:`f`